evgenyneu/evgenii.com/app/_posts/blogs/2014-02-09-code-duplication-in-unit-tests.md

 Here is the list of best practices that I try to follow:

 * Make test code as simple as possible.
-    * Use simple assertions to compare an actual and expected value.
+* Use simple assertions to compare actual and expected values.
-    * In assertions, write verified and expected value on the same line.
+* Write verified and expected value on the same line.

 Things to avoid:

 * Avoid using variables for expected values.
 * Avoid extracting common functionality into helper methods
-    * In general avoid creating complex custom code in your tests.
+* In general, avoid creating complex code in your tests.

 ##Forget the rules.
 Do it your way##

 Here I shared my own experience in unit testing.
 I mentioned approaches that help me write better unit tests.
 I try to follow these principles most of the time.
 But sometimes there are exceptions.
-Where it makes sense I do write helper methods, loops and other complex code in unit tests.
+Where it makes sense I do write helper methods, loops and other more complex code in unit tests.
 It really depends on the situation.

 And most importantly - coding should be fun.